Received IRS Letter 6173 or 6174? Here's What To Do

 Letter 6174-A is sent when the IRS suspects you may have failed to report crypto income, but it isn’t so sure as to send you Letter 6173.
 It thinks you may not have reported certain transactions and gives you detailed instructions regarding the proper filing of returns and reporting on income.
 It also asks you to take immediate corrective action if required.

 Both these letters also have next steps mentioned in them, the only difference is that these letters don’t come with a 30-day deadline, unlike 6173.
 Once again, you need to review your returns, make sure everything is in order and file an amendment if required.

 If you don’t have adequate information about crypto taxes and don’t know where to begin, start by reading our comprehensive crypto tax guide on the subject.
-It’s also a good idea to reach out to a tax accountant who can advice on your unique circumstances.
-If you are ready to calculate your capital gains you can use cryptocurrency tax software such as Koinly to generate a Form 8949.
+It’s also a good idea to reach out to a tax accountant who can advise on your unique circumstances.
+If you are ready to calculate your capital gains you can use cryptocurrency tax software such as Koinly to generate a Form 8949 & Schedule D.